Thierry Beccaro

+Personal life

+Beccaro has an Italian grandfather and a Breton grandmother.
+He has a sister, younger by four years.

 Radio career

 He began his radio career in 1978 as an assistant to Macha Béranger at Radio France in the copyright department.
 In 1981, he became a reporter for Radio Bleue, and then hosted his first radio show Grand-mère et boule de gomme.
 In 1983, he presented the morning and early afternoon programs on Radio France and on France Inter.